horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 ## Efficient-Deep-Learning-for-Point-Clouds
 This project is about designing efficient 3-d point cloud Deep Neural Networks with pure algorithm (software-level) optimizations.
-Our techniques:
+We propose a technique named **Delayed Aggregation** that:
-1. reduce redundant computation to achieve workload efficiency;
+1. reduces redundant computation to achieve workload efficiency;
-2. expose parallelism that can be easily captured by the underlying hardware.
+2. exposes parallelism that can be easily captured by the underlying hardware.

-Such efficiency is achieved by a technique named *Delayed Aggregation*.
+#### How does it work

-- [ ] to-do: illustration
+#### Evaluation

-Specifically, for a comprehensive evaluation, we have three versions of networks:
+Specifically, for a comprehensive evaluation, we have provided three versions of networks in this repo:
 1. **Original**: the original implementation of the networks (baseline).
 2. **Limited Delayed-Aggregation**: the one with limited delayed aggregation optimization, which is used in GNNs' implementations.
 3. **Fully Delayed-Aggregation**: the one with full delayed aggregation optimization, our proposed technique.